wangw218/STA304_FinalProject/README.md

 This repo contains code and data for predicating the 2019 Canadian Federal Election result if "everyone" had voted.
 It was created by Wen Wang.
-The purpose is to create a report that summarises the results of the MRP technique I applied.
+The purpose is to create a report that summarizes the results of the MRP technique I applied.
+Some data is unabe to be shared publicly.
 I detail how to get the data below.
-The section of this repo are: inputs, outpus, scirpts.
+The section of this repo are: inputs, outputs, scripts.

 Inputs contain data that are unchanged from their original.
 I use two datasets: